AI Models

 Vex AI Chatbot

-Your base model generates real-time streamed answers to visitor questions, using your knowledge base, products, and API tools as context.
+Your base model generates real-time streamed answers to visitor questions, using the brand's knowledge, products and API tools.

 Inbox AI Tools